roberrrt-s/ZealousBot/README.md

 - `guildQuestReset` every day at 0:00 UTC
 - `checkNewsWebsite` every 30 minutes

-## Personalization

-More information regarding personalized info per channel.
-Coming soon

 ## TODO

 - Create a way to ping the MS2 servers so you get a notification when the server is online
-- Clean up the current structure inside the application
+- Add more logs to see who uses the server where etc etc. Restrict to 1 user id.

 ## About

-When forking this repository, create a new `Config.js` file using the [`Config-example.js`](./config/Config-example.js) file provided.
+When forking this repository, create a new `.env` file using the [`example.env`](./example.env) file provided.
 Please never upload keys or passwords to GitHub.
 ZealousBot has been created using nodejs v9.11.1 and npm 6.4.1

  - This repository requires NodeJS and NPM.